 Putnam, CT 06260

 Studio Map & Directions

 I love the playful game between light and glass.
 Light flirts with the surface of the glass changing its color and enhancing its texture.
 I look for depth as the light passes through the layers of glass.
 Some of my pieces are whimsical.
 My jewelry is a mixture of dichroic glass patterns, a combination of fluid glass, or a pouring of enamels.
 When I create a functional piece, I want it to bring life to its purpose.
-Fused glass offers me a plethora of materials to explore.
-The kiln work brings all the magic together, melting, blending and shaping the final piece.
+The kiln brings all the magic together, melting, blending and shaping the final piece.
 New this year will be PMC or precious metal clay jewelry.
 After firing PMC, you find a beautiful sterling silver pendant in the kiln, either embracing a dichroic fused glass cabochon or a faceted stone.
 All my work is performed in my home studio with 3 electric kilns.

 Artists Open Studio Dates